Chapter 1: Goddamnit, Not This Again

 Chip nodded slowly.

 "Okay.
 Uh.
-Why did you panic?
+Why did you panic at the bee?
 You're so good at spelling, you shouldn't need to be nervous."

 He bit his lip.
 "I. Well, I, I..."
 He didn't know how to phrase it without being crude or making it weird.
 Normally he wouldn't care, but everything felt weird now.
 A paranoid part of him thought if Leaf heard him say it, he'd figure out that Chip liked him.